-This understanding has resulted in a renewed emphasis on the EBRD’s work on governance – not least by the establishment of the Investment Climate and Governance Initiative in 2014 – and also helped shape the definition of “well governed” in the context of the Transition Concept Review.
+This understanding has resulted in a renewed emphasis on the EBRD’s work on governance – not least by the establishment of the Investment Climate and Governance Initiative in 2014 – and also helped shape the definition of “well governed” in the context of the Transition Concept.

 There is a variety of definitions of both governance and “good governance” in academic literature and the IFI world.
 Most of them, however, have two key concepts in common – the institutions and processes that these institutions employ.

-The EBRD’s concept of “well governed” fully reflects the trend: “Governance concerns authority, decision-making and accountability in all domains.
+The EBRD’s concept of “well governed” fully reflects this: “Governance concerns authority, decision-making and accountability in all domains.
 At its core, governance is about the quality of institutions and the processes that they support.”

-To ensure that the concept is aligned with the EBRD’s mandate, two key pillars are introduced.
-One is the notion of national or subnational economic governance, which refers to the institutions and processes that support economic activity and economic transactions on state-wide or subnational levels.
+To ensure that the concept aligns with the EBRD’s mandate, two key pillars are introduced.
+One is the notion of national or subnational economic governance, which refers to the institutions and processes that support economic activity and economic transactions on statewide or subnational levels.

 The other is corporate-level governance, which relates to the system of rules, practices and processes by which companies are directed and controlled.
 While the latter has already been mainstreamed into the EBRD’s work, the former still offers considerable potential to be further developed in future project and policy work.

-A large part of the current work is related precisely to that - translating the concept into a set of indicators that will be used for the assessment of transition challenges (ATC), measuring the status of transition in our countries, the country strategies, the country diagnostics and the results management.
+The concept is translated into a set of indicators that are used for the assessment of transition qualities (ATQ), measuring the status of transition in our countries, country strategies, country diagnostics and results management.